 A late payment may be reported to the credit bureaus once it hits 30 days past the due date.
 Some creditors may not report it at all, especially if you’ve generally been a good client.

 No matter how much you owe, delinquent accounts have the same effect.
-To the credit reporting agencies, a late payment of $50 is just as bad as a late payment of $5,000.
+To the credit reporting agencies, a late payment of $50 is just as bad as one of $5,000.
 Knowing this, if you have to make a choice between which bills to pay first, it may be wise to pay the less expensive ones first.

 How long do late payments stay on your credit report?